f5devcentral/f5-icontrollx-dev-kit/README.md

 ```
 ./f5-project.spec                  ## RPM spec file for building deployment package, populated with information from package.json
-./devconfig.json                   ## development config file for specifying target dev bigip and credentials usd by CLI utility
+./devconfig.json                   ## development config file for specifying target dev BIG-IP and credentials usd by CLI utility
-./src                              ## this is the root directory of the iapp, and the structure inside should confirm to the iControlLX iApp specificaton
+./src                              ## this is the root directory of the extension, and the structure inside should confirm to the iControlLX Extension specificaton
 ./src/nodejs
 ./src/nodejs/skeletonWorker.js     ## A basic rest worker example, this can be modified or deleted
 ./src/nodejs/package.json          ## package.json created by npm, dependant modules should be installed within this directory